-Bicycle climb — I am seriously in love with it.
-Not only is it pretty, but it is also actually not particularly strenuous–once you get it down.
+Bicycle climb — not only is it pretty, but it is also actually not particularly strenuous–once you get the hang of it.
 It’s a climb that can translate between rope and aerial silks.
 And what I really love about it is that it naturally alternates sides, meaning you get equal use of left and right sides of the body.

 However, it DOES require a good deal of…er…cognition.
 It’s a bit complex, with several things happening at once.
 This video breaks it down and addresses the most common mistakes I’ve seen students make while working on this climb.